becassel/SimpleBackup/README.md

 -->

 # SimpleBackup

 A simple script for backing up and restoring data from named directories.

-# Setup
+# Setup and Configuration

 The features provided in this script are all plain-old Bash.
-Several features use newer Bash functionalities (e.g. associative arrays and quoted variable expansion), so you will need Bash 4.4 or newer.
+Several features use newer Bash functionalities (e.g. associative arrays and quoted variable expansion), so Bash 4.4 or newer is recommended.
 The script itself was created on the Windows Subsystem for Linux (WSL), although it is intended to be used in other environments as well (e.g. your favourite Linux distribution, your SteamDeck, Cygwin, your Macbook).
 I actually wrote this script in the first